jrobledob/R2M_Colombia_banana_and_plantain/README.md

 ![](README_files/figure-gfm/queestion_3-2.png)<!-- -->

-## Question 4: How many years of experience do you have in each department?
+## Question 4: What is your level of education?

 ``` r
 #selecting only question 4----